sophiaandtbacka/cart253/topics/mod jam/mod jam/modJamResponse.md

 # Yann Kruplewicz
 https://yannkruplewicz-afk.github.io/cart253/MOD%20JAM/

-## Streak gameplay
+## Streak Gameplay
-<p>This is the first project I have seen to implement distinct stages or a streak mode, which effectively incentivizes player progression.
+<p>This is the first project I have seen implement distinct stages or a streak mode, which effectively incentivizes player progression.
 In streak mode, gameplay changes significantly: fly speed increases, the background updates, a shaking effect is added, and harmful elements appear to threaten the frog.
 This design creates a dynamic challenge, intentionally preventing players from becoming too proficient and encouraging critical engagement aimed at sustainability.</p>
 <p>The game doesn’t want you to get too good!</p>

 ## Fly Movement
-When a fly is categorized as escaping, it sometimes follows a leftward half-circle trajectory determined by the sine of π times the escape factor.
+When a fly is categorized as escaping, it follows a leftward half-circle trajectory determined by the sine of π times the escape factor.
 This can cause the fly to exit the left side of the screen, making capture impossible.
 The behavior feels unpredictable when playing, and can occur repeatedly near the left edge of the screen, substantially increasing difficulty as multiple flies leave the screen before the player can attempt to catch them.
 The half-circle motion is visually interesting, but directing the trajectory rightward would prevent this unwanted effect.

 ```javascript
 function moveFly() {// makes the fly move